 CBCT scanners use a cone-shaped X-ray beam rather than the conventional linear fan beam of medical CT scanners to provide images of the bony structures of the skull.
 For oral applications, CBCT is 10 times more accurate than other scanning technology and exposes patients to significantly less radiation.
 A single scan rapidly produces 3-D, high-resolution images of all oral and maxillofacial structures, including the maxilla and mandible.

 To specialize in treating children, pediatric dentists complete two years of post-doctoral residency training in the recognition and treatment of children’s dental and orthodontic problems.
-“Only half of what we do is physical dentistry,” said Mary Crockett, D.M.D., a pediatric dentist in private practice and chair of the Division of Surgical Dentistry of the GHS Medical Staff.
+“Only half of what we do is physical dentistry,” said Mary Crockett, D.M.D., a pediatric dentist in private practice and chair of the Division of Surgical Dentistry of the Prisma Health Medical Staff.
 “There are also many family, emotional, behavioral and medical considerations when planning treatment for a child’s optimal dental care.

 Unfortunately, severe early childhood caries is still common in the U.S., estimated to affect more than 40 percent of children by age 5.
 The main culprits are diets high in sugar, especially sugary drinks, and nursing or drinking from a bottle or sippy cup at will during sleeping hours.